Jacopo-DM/EC-Devolve/docs/devolve/02 - use.md

 ### Adding Blocks (Left Click)

-When hovering over a block, it will flash **line**, which means a block can be added.
+When hovering over a block, it will flash **lime**, which means a block can be added. <br>
-Block is added by **left-clicking** on the surface on which to add the block.
+A block can be added by **left-clicking** on the surface on which to add the block.

 !!! warning "Side Compatibility"
-    Not all sides are compatible with addition; only 'up', 'down', 'left' and 'right'.
+    Not all sides are compatible with addition; only 'up', 'down', 'left' and 'right'. <br>
     'Front' and 'back' don't have any mounting points

 <center>